High in Peru’s Andes Mountains, Maria Montalvo Arce grows grapes.

 Maria’s nephew Cristian was isolated in a coastal city during the flooding – all the highways to Cascas had been washed away.
 When he could return, he helped repair the community’s water system.
 He said every family from the community helped with the work, with support from Water For People and the local water committee.

 "We practically rebuilt the entire system, all of the connections and new pipes," Cristian said.

 A year after the flooding, Maria and her family are looking to the future, but with realistic expectations.

 "We are replanting seeds and moving forward." she says.
 "But the rains were mostly because of climate change, and this could happen again.
 We have to be prepared."

-One year ago, the worst flooding in a lifetime devastated northern Peru, including the district of Cascas where Water For People works.
+In March 2017, the worst flooding in a lifetime devastated northern Peru, including the district of Cascas where Water For People works.
 The flooding was attributed to the combined impacts of a changing climate and El Niño and many lives in Cascas suffered the effects.
 With inspiring resilience, community members and local leaders in Cascas worked together to rebuild after this terrible and overwhelming disaster.
 To commemorate the flooding a year later, we want to share how three different people in Cascas overcame challenges in the aftermath of the floods.
-Read Don Ángel’s and Don Michael’s stories
+Read Don Ángel’s and Don Michael’s stories.